Vidicon/ES6/gpio/readme.md

 Lars Jaeqx

 ## Research

-P2_MUX_SET write 8 to set the FOURTH BIT (bit 3 wtf) Then read P2_MUX_STATE to check this
+First test the joystick inputs.
+To enable the GPIO on Port 2 we have to set the MUX.
+We write the third bit (value = 8) in the P2_MUX_SET.
+Then read P2_MUX_STATE to check this.
-P2_DIR_CLR write 63 to set all pins as input P2_DIR_STATE read to check if it's correct then read P2_INP_STATE to see , reads 1023 when no joy input
+We write 63 in P2_DIR_CLR to set GPIO0-5 as input.
+Then read P2_DIR_STATE to check if it's correctly set.
+Now we read P2_INP_STATE to see the values from the joystick.

-poort document source = QVGA_LPC32x0 document

 We're reading the following values for the joystick input:

 |Joystick  |Register|Bit     |LPC        |J3   |Pins
 -----------|--------|--------|-----------|-----|-------------------------
 |Nothing   |1023    |x       |x          |     |